-As noted in section 5.1, it is estimated that for approximately 10% of the subsea export cables the target burial depth may not be fully achievable (following the process outlined in Table 3.4 including the second trenching pass).
-The actual extent to which cable burial to target depth has been achieved will not be known until after installation of all cables is complete.
-As described in Table 3.4 this will be confirmed immediately following installation by post-installation surveys.
-In locations where target burial depth is not achieved cable protection (e.g. rock placement) will be required, as noted in Section 3 and Section 5.2.1.
-Rock protection volumes will be limited to that which is necessary to adequately protect the cable.
+The actual extent to which cable burial to target depth was achieved was confirmed by surveys undertaken immediately following the completion of cable installation.

+In locations where target burial depth has not been achieved, cable protection (e.g. rock placement) will be required, as noted in Section 3 and Section 5.2.1.
+Rock protection volumes will be limited to that which is necessary to adequately protect the cable to sufficiently mitigate the cable burial risk levels as set out in Section 6.1.
 The 2012 ES described the potential safety risks associated with fishing in the vicinity of unburied or insufficiently buried cables as outside of acceptable limits until successful burial and protection was demonstrated.
-Where cable protection is required it will be designed, in line with accepted industry standards to minimise, as far as reasonably practicable the risks of fishing gear snagging on the protection.
+Where cable protection is required, it will be designed, in line with accepted industry standards to minimise, as far as reasonably practicable the risks of fishing gear snagging on the protection.